EsotericSoftware/kryo/README.md

 ### ** DISCLAIMER ABOUT USING UNSAFE-BASED IO **

-*Unsafe-based IO is not 100% compatible with Kryo's Input and Output streams when it comes to the binary  format of serialized data!*
+*Unsafe-based IO is not 100% compatible with Kryo's Input and Output streams when it comes to the binary format of serialized data.*

-This means that data written by Unsafe-based output streams can be read only by
-Unsafe-based input streams, but not by usual Input streams.
+This means that data written by Unsafe-based output streams can be read only by Unsafe-based input streams, but not by usual Input streams.
 The same applies on the opposite direction: data written by usual Output streams cannot be correctly read by Unsafe-based input streams.

 It should be safe to use Unsafe IO streams as long as both serialization and deserialization are using them and are executed on the same processor architecture (more precisely, if the endianness and internal representation of native integer and floating point types is the same).